-OverviewMelissa Coray Peak and Peak 9795 are two peaks in the Mokelumne Wilderness located west of Round Top 10,335’.
+OverviewMelissa Coray Peak and Peak 9795 are two summits in the Mokelumne Wilderness located west of Round Top 10,335’.
 They are located four-tenths of a mile apart, and share a saddle at 9693’.
 Thus they warrant a shared page.

 At 9,763’, Melissa Coray Peak is actually a sub-peak of Peak 9795.
 It is perhaps named because it is a prominent peak directly south above Emigrant Lake with a small electric tower on top.
 Peak 9795 is a more prominent bump on the southeast side of the lake.
 It has a prominence of just over 500' between it and Thimble Peak 9,805'.

 Both peaks are easily accessible via the Carson Pass or Woods Lake trailheads to the northeast or from Caples Lake or Kirkwood Ski area from the northwest.
 From the summits, there are great views all around of the surrounding peaks, including Round Top and The Sisters.
 However, there are also great views to the south, with High Sierra Peaks in view in the Northern Yosemite area.

 The best time to hike in this area is late June through October.
 The area gets lots of snow in spring, making for excellent waterfalls along the trail in June and July, but plenty of snow on the ground in June - outside of heavy drought years.
 By late October, snow is likely to return.
 The area is just east of the Kirkwood Ski Resort.

 Getting ThereThere are two trailheads for these peaks.
 From the northeast there are two.
 The first is Carson Pass, and the second is Woods Lake.
 Getting to Carson Pass is easy.
 From Highway 395 south of Carson City, Nevada, head to Minden, Nevada.
 Just before entering town, take Highway 88 as it winds south towards Carson Pass in California.
 It is about 28 miles from the 395/88 junction in Minden to Carson Pass.
 To get to Woods Lake, go past Carson Pass for 1.7 miles west, and a paved road is on your left (south side of the road).
 The paved road heads shortly to a parking lot.